Making the world a better place with a cup of tea

 All around the world, when busy people have a cup of tea, they stop and think for a moment.
 What better time to listen to the voices of young people sharing an important message?

-The Time for Tea youth mobility project encourages global learning, creative thinking and social action through a simple series of activities in school classes or informal youth groups.
-After discussing issues that matter to them, young people choose a topic they find important, write a message about it, and design imaginative packaging for tea that incorporates the message, which they then deliver to a leader of their choice.
+The Time for Tea youth mobility project encouraged global learning, creative thinking and social action through a simple series of activities in school classes or informal youth groups.
+After discussing issues that matter to them, young people chose a topic that they found important, wrote a message about it, and designed imaginative packaging for tea that incorporated the message, which they then delivered to a leader of their choice.

 Inspiration from India

 The inspiration for the project came from world-renowned peace activist Satish Kumar, who walked from his native India to the four ‘nuclear capitals’ of the world – Moscow, Paris, London and Washington DC – in the early 1960s to deliver a message of peace to the leaders there.

 On his journey, he was given four packets of tea by a factory worker in Georgia and asked to deliver the tea along with his message.
 The idea was that before deciding to press the nuclear button, those in power might stop and think for a moment, as they drank their tea.

 Kumar gave his personal endorsement to this Erasmus+ project, and stated that “Time for Tea is time to act, to make the world a better place, to let go of your prejudices, to take care of each other.
 Thank you for believing in young people.”